eosdac/eosdac-api/README.md

 ### Environment variables

 You need a _.env_ file which contains all necessary environment configuration for DAO API.
-An example config file is available at _[.env-example](https://github.com/Alien-Worlds/aw-api-dao/blob/master/.env-example)_.
+An example config file is available at _[.env.example](https://github.com/Alien-Worlds/aw-api-dao/blob/master/.env.example)_.

 You can copy the example config and create a _.env_ file

 ```
-cp .env-example .env
+cp .env.example .env
 ```

 Afterwards, the newly created _.env_ file can be modified according to your needs.

 #### Several environment configurations

-You may create separate configuration files for each environment e.g. `.env-stage`, `.env-prod` etc.
+You may create separate configuration files for each environment e.g. `.env.stage`, `.env.production` etc.

 In each configuration file, the `ENVIRONMENT` key should contain the name of the environment which will later be used when starting the API.